-4. The student receives supplemental support through remediation support in tutoring in addition to regular courses.
+• The student receives supplemental support through remediation support classes in ELA and math in addition to regular courses.
 In the areas where the student is struggling most, the classroom teacher may employ the use of online digital content providers to support one-on-one instruction targeted to specific individual needs.
-The academic progress of all students is monitored by the college counselor.
-In addition, the grade level administrator works with individual students identified by a member of the grade level team, to determine additional academic interventions or supports.

-Socioeconomically Disadvantaged / Low-Income
+Socioeconomically Disadvantaged/Low Income Students

 Low-income students will be identified by eligibility for the federal lunch program.
-Approximately 95% of students at Gertz-Merkin have qualified for this program in the past few years.
-As such, the overwhelming majority of all students enrolled at Gertz-Merkin meet this subgroup identification.
-Our school program is designed to meet their needs.
+Approximately 90% of the students enrolled at DOMHS have qualified for this program in the past few years.
+As such, the overwhelming majority of all students enrolled at Mohan meet this subgroup identification.
+Our school program is designed to meet their needs of traditionally coming in behind grade levels through various supports and systems including, but not limited to the, use of standards based grading, scaffolded and differentiated learning, support classes, and after school tutoring.
 We believe all students can learn at high levels regardless of economic status.
+These students progress is monitored through a variety of ways including through interims, college ready exams and state exams.
+In general due to the large population of SED/low income students their level of performance mirrors the overall school level outcomes.